juliano/juliano.github.io/_posts/2019-12-19-functional-scala-london-2019-day-2.md

 ## Practical Logic(al) Programming with Dotty, by [Lander Lopez](https://twitter.com/LanderLo)

 This presentation was [Dotty](https://dotty.epfl.ch/) in a nutshell.
-My highlight is about [Union Types](https://dotty.epfl.ch/docs/reference/new-types/union-types.html).
+I would highlight [Union Types](https://dotty.epfl.ch/docs/reference/new-types/union-types.html).
 Unfortunately at this point I had to take a break, so missed most of the talk.

 ## Next-Level Type Safety: An Intro to Generalized Algebraic Data Types, by Matthias Berndt

-Matthias started describing ADTs, using `Either` as example and talking about how we can reify type information into values.
+Matthias started describing [ADTs](https://blog.softwaremill.com/algebraic-data-types-in-four-languages-858788043d4e), using `Either` as example and talking about how we can reify type information into values.
 He discussed the limitations regarding some combinators, and introduced Generic ADTs.

 {% include figure image_path="assets/images/funscala2019/berndt.jpg" caption="GADTs: many possible generalizations" %}